kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this part you know how to
+After this section you

-- Use volumes to share data between two containers in a pod
+- are able to use volumes to share data between two containers in a pod

-- Use persistent volumes to store data on the disk of a node
+- know about persistent volumes to store data on the disk of a node

 </text-box>